 CAUTION: If the valve rotator is not installed correctly, the valve may drop into the cylinder when starting the engine, resulting in engine damage.
-Always make sure the valve rotator is properly installed.
+Always make sure that the valve rotator is properly installed.

-- 3. Before reinstalling the rocker arms, check the pivot bolts, push rods, and rocker arms.
-Remove all carbon deposits from the push rods and inspect the valve. - 4.
-Note the installation direction of the cylinder head cover gasket before installing it.
+3. Before reinstalling the rocker arms, check the pivot bolts, push rods, and rocker arms.
+Remove all carbon deposits from the push rods and inspect the valve.